samochristian2020/Data-Science-and-Statistics/Visualize_decision_boundaries/README.md

-# This is helper file for python language
+# This is meant to be a helper repo for python language
 we will be exploring many different libraries we'll also explore new features